 In the meantime cook the pearl couscous in vegetable or chicken stock and cook the onion, garlic, and courgette a few minutes in a skillet.
 Add the cherry tomatoes (halved), spices, and chopped cooked ham.
 Drain the couscous and add to the vegetables, together with parsley, spices, salt, pepper and some grated cheese.

 I would suggest to add a cheese with flavor.
 Something like a cheddar or a Gouda cheese, or pepper Jack or Parmesan.
 The cheese is not only added for flavor, but also to absorbs some of the liquid coming from the veggies.
-I am not a fan of Mozzarella in this recipe because it does not add flavor, and it doesn’t bind as well as the other cheeses.
+I am not a fan of Mozzarella in this recipe.
+It does not add flavor, and it doesn’t bind as well as the other cheeses.

-Fill the peppers with the vegetable mix and place back in the oven for another 5-10 minutes, so it is nice and hot to serve.
+Fill the peppers with the vegetable mix and place back in the oven for another 5-10 minutes.
 Just before you take them out of the oven, fry your eggs, sunny side up.

 Stuffed Bell Peppers Sunny Side Up